ErieBearsOS/eriebearsos.github.io/_pages/faqs.md

 Power Nine cards may be nice but you don't need things like them to have a good time.
 Some competitive decks can be built on quite the budget, two-thirds of our members started on a sub-$60 mono-Black list which does quite well.

-If that doesn't say enough then know just know that the Erie Bears was founded by three broke Penn State students.
+If that doesn't say enough then know just know that the Erie Bears was founded by three broke college students.

 ### I'm interested, what do I do?